phpMv/ubiquity/docs/security/module.rst

 ==================
 The **EncryptionManager** service can be started directly from the **webtools** interface.

-- In this case, a key is generated in the configuration file `app/config/config.php`.
+- In this case, a key is generated in the configuration file ``app/config/config.php``.

-- The service is started in the `services.php` file.
+- The service is started in the ``services.php`` file.

 .. code-block:: php
    :caption: app/config/services.php

     \Ubiquity\security\data\EncryptionManager::start($config);

-.. tips:: By default, encryption is performed in ``AES-256``.
+.. note:: By default, encryption is performed in ``AES-256``.

 .. image:: /_static/images/security/encryption-manager-started.png
    :class: bordered

 Cookie encryption
 -----------------
-Cookies can be encrypted by default, by adding this in `services.php`:
+Cookies can be encrypted by default, by adding this in ``services.php``:

 .. code-block:: php
    :caption: app/config/services.php